Frequently Asked Questions

 Can I submit more than two letters of recommendation?

-Applicants may submit one additional academic or professional letter if they wish to do so.
+Applicants may submit one additional academic or professional letter if they wish to do so, for a maximum total of three letters.

 How should letters of recommendation be submitted?